zaviermiller/zen/README.md

 Zen is a tool I built to help give me peace of mind when it comes to my CS labs.
 This semester, for my first lab at least, I was given an example executable of the working lab.
 After finishing the lab, I figured I could use these provided examples to create a test program that compares my lab binary to the correct one.
 If I know my program gives a pretty similar (if not the same) output, I can rest easy knowing I'll get an A on my lab :]

 ### Linux Installation (UTK Lab Machines)
 The installation process is pretty easy.
-First, download the binary from `dist/zen`, and put it into a new folder in your home directory called `bin` (`mkdir ~/bin`).
+First, download the binary from the [releases page](https://github.com/zaviermiller/zen/releases), and put it into a new folder in your home directory called `bin` (`mkdir ~/bin`).
 Next, run `vim ~/.zshrc` to open your zsh config and add the following line:
 `alias zen=$HOME/bin/zen`

 And that's it!
 Now just use `zen` in the terminal.